World Boxing News thoroughly explains why a heavyweight Alexander Povetkin vs. Dillian Whyte rematch is heading to Gibraltar on Saturday, March 27.

-Whyte aimed for a revenge bid against Povetkin on March 6 after being planted by the Russian last year.
+Whyte aimed for a revenge bid against Povetkin on March 6 after being planted by the Russian puncher last year.
 But travel restrictions due to the Covid-19 pandemic meant the fight needed a three-week delay.

 An official announcement on a new venue will happen in due course.

-At the time when the confirmation came over the weekend, Matchroom Sport Managing Director Eddie Hearn said: “In the current environment, we always have to think on our feet.
+When the confirmation came over the weekend, Matchroom Sport Managing Director Eddie Hearn said: “In the current environment, we always have to think on our feet.

 “We did everything to try and make March 6 happen, but with the new travel restrictions, it was impossible.